-The fair values of the groups of investment properties are categorised as Level 2 fair values based on the inputs to the valuation technique used.
-The investment property remeasurement to fair value is recurring and is due to the application of the fair value model under IAS 40.
+The fair values of the groups of investment properties are categorised as Level 2 and Level 3 fair values based on the inputs to the valuation technique used.
+The investment property revaluation to fair value is recurring and is due to the application of the fair value model under IAS 40.
 It is performed regularly at the end of each reporting period.
 Fair value is determined with the assistance of independent certified appraisers.

-The table below shows reconciliation between the opening and closing balances of the fair values of investment properties measured at Level 2:
+The table below shows reconciliation between the opening and closing balances of the fair values of investment properties measured at Level 2 and Level 3: